The decision to start your own business can be overwhelming.

 However, this time frame can vary depending on the status of your application and how quickly you provide any additional information that is needed.

 Yes, an LLC is relatively easy to start.
 All you have to do is file the necessary documents and pay any fees associated with forming a business in Kentucky.

 What Taxes Does an LLC Pay in Kentucky?

 LLCs in Kentucky need to pay federal taxes.
 They are required to pay both income tax and self-employment tax on their business profits on a quarterly basis.

 If the LLC has employees, it is also responsible for withholding federal payroll taxes from their wages.

 To dissolve an LLC, you need to have a majority agreement of the members.

-If you do not have this, your LLC is considered "dissolved" if it fails to file its required annual reports with the Mississippi Secretary of State within 30 days after they are due.
+If you do not have this, then your LLC is considered as "dissolved" if it fails to file its required annual reports with the Kentucky Secretary of State within 30 days after they are due.

-Forming an LLC in Mississippi is a relatively straightforward process that you can complete on your own without too much trouble.
+Forming an LLC in Kentucky is a relatively straightforward process that you can complete on your own without too much trouble.

-However, it's always best to consult with a professional if you're unsure how to do something (or about any other legal matter).
+However, it's always best to consult with a professional if you're not sure how to do something (or about any other legal matter).